MecisDev/MecisDOS/README.md

 and it works with all the commands.

 # What's New?
-FatCisDOS 12.1: Minor Update with adding note command based on Really Stupid Note python script: https://github.com/fatarick/reallystupidnote.
+FatCisDOS 12.1 (Build 1220): Minor Update with adding note command based on Really Stupid Note python script: https://github.com/fatarick/reallystupidnote.
+FatCisDOS 12.1 (Build 1225): Very minor update.
+Removed fatcis command that redirects to organisation VK group.
+Added license command that tells you about the license
+FatCisDOS 12.1 (Build 1226): Very Minor Update.
+Updated license's command information
 # How to start?
 For Windows:
 Install Python to System Folder